 Knee and hip pain can be difficult to manage, and the connection between the two can often be overlooked.
 While they may not seem intertwined, research has found that there are strong correlations between hip and knee joints due to their close proximity.
-While hip and knee pain can be painful, remedies such as physical therapy can help to get your body back in a healthy condition.
+While hip and knee pain can be painful, remedies such as can help to get your body back in a healthy condition.
 Here is how hip and knee pain could be related.

 What Connects The Two?

 The hip and knee are connected both structurally and functionally.
 A tendon known as the iliotibial band runs along the leg and connects muscles that run from the knee to the hip, Because of this, pain in one joint can often affect the other -- a phenomenon known as referred pain.
 Therefore, it is important to look at both joints when addressing hip and knee issues to achieve long-term relief for joint pain.

 Osteoarthritis (OA) is a degenerative condition that affects the joints and can cause pain in both the hip and knee.
 It is caused by the breakdown of cartilage in the joint which reduces shock absorption when walking.
 This leads to increased wear on the joint, causing inflammation, stiffness, and pain.
 The hips and knees are especially susceptible to OA due to their weight-bearing role; this means that they need to take most of the stress from walking and other activities.
 As such, when one joint becomes affected with OA, it often spreads to other joints as well.

 Additionally, due to the close proximity of these two joints, they can experience simultaneous symptoms.
 In order to best manage this type of pain, early detection is important; if caught before too much damage has been done osteoarthritis may be treated with a mixture of lifestyle changes such as physiotherapy or low-impact exercise as well as medical intervention including NSAIDs or corticosteroid injections.